September 10th - 22nd, 2021

 Photograph and learn alongside one of the world’s leading wildlife photographers—join Daniel and Tanya in the most pristine, private game reserves in all of Africa!
 Our past South Africa trips have been a huge success—so many leopards and lion pride sightings that we lost count!
-The lodges we’ll be staying at are some of the best in the world for the big cats—you will be spoiled!
+The lodges we’ll be staying at are some of the best in the world for the big cats and the Big 5—you will be spoiled!
 This tour is spectacular, the trip of a lifetime.

 Meet Daniel and Tanya Cox